 Experience the Mindful Touch service at the Qua Baths & Spa at Caesars Palace in Las Vegas or The Dormy House Hotel & Spa in the English Cotswolds.
 The Be Relax chain of airport spas offers a Virtual Reality pedicure in its Dubai location.

-“In 2019 spas will go beyond CBD massages and incorporate it into different modalities like facials and body treatments,” said Sallie Fraenkel, president of Mind Body Spirit Network.
+“In 2020, spa trends will go beyond CBD massages and incorporate it into different modalities like facials and body treatments,” said Sallie Fraenkel, president of Mind Body Spirit Network.

 Loma de Vida Spa

 The gorgeous 25,000 sq. ft.
 Loma de Vida Spa at La Canterra Resort & Spa in Texas Hill Country offers CBD oil as an add on for its massages.
 They use CBD CareGarden products, featuring organic whole plant oil resulting in a high concentration of CBD.
 After my massage I noticed that my joints didn’t crack, and my muscles were less tense for nearly a week.
 It’s no surprise that CBD is offered at Colorado-based The Spa at St. Julien in Boulder.
 Opt for the Ultimate Colorado Experience, which includes a CBD scrub, CBD massage and a CBD infused tea.
 New York celebrity aesthetician Ildi Pekar offers a CBD facial that also uses electric stimulation and oxygen to get your skin glowing.